 Standard RAID (redundant array of independent disks) levels comprise a basic set of RAID configurations that employ either striping, mirroring, or parity to create large reliable data stores from multiple general-purpose computer hard disk drives (HDDs).

 RAID 5 is one of the most popular RAID configurations primarily due to its use of disk striping (storing consecutive segments of data across different storage devices) combined with parity.
 This provides RAID 5 with redundancy and reliability.
+In the unlikely event of data loss, DriveSavers provides RAID 5 recovery.

 For data redundancy, RAID 5 used parity instead of mirroring.
 When data is written to a RAID 5 drive, the system calculates parity and writes that parity into the drive.
 While mirroring maintains multiple copies of data in each volume to use in case of failure, RAID 5 can rebuild a failed drive using the parity data, which is not kept on a fixed single drive.